CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ![alt text](assets/manual-cropped/m020.png){: .def}

 Advantage has been taken of this rearrangement to introduce several improvements in matters of detail, which have been suggested by the experience of teachers.
 The general style of the writing has been made even more flowing and lineal than before.
-The awkward backslope \ has been eliminated from the alphabet, and restricted to use in terminations, where it is comparatively harmless.
+The awkward back-slope \ has been eliminated from the alphabet, and restricted to use in terminations, where it is comparatively harmless.
 [Jeremy: It’s used for -ing.]

 The writing requires no great niceties of penmanship.
 No distinction is made, as in other systems, between thin strokes and thick.
 Only two sizes of character are employed, instead of three or four.
 The vowel characters are connecting strokes joined in their natural order together with the consonants.
 The great majority of the signs are written on the ordinary slope of longhand, and the forms and distinctions between the characters are such as are already familiar to every one who has learnt to write in the ordinary style.